'Dangerous' dolls probed by Essex trading standards

 It said they easily fell apart and revealed chemical granule sachets, plastic discs and stuffing.

 The council said anyone who bought them should return them to the retailer.

 Trading Standards believe the chemical pouches, likely stuffed inside the dolls to prevent mould growth, could contain the chemical dimethyl fumarate (DMF).

-It is a powerful skin irritant and as well as having the potential to cause dermatitis and eczema, and it is also associated with severe eye irritation and extreme fatigue, the council said.'Do not touch'
+It is a powerful skin irritant and as well as having the potential to cause dermatitis and eczema, and it is also associated with severe eye irritation and extreme fatigue, the council said.

 The dolls could also cause choking and they have now been sent away for tests, it added.

 The authority said stock has been seized from the one retailer and they are working with an Essex importer of the dolls who has agreed to a product recall.